7 Tips for Perfecting Ecommerce Product Photography

-The ecommerce world has become a very wide, inundated, and competitive world with the prevalence of the internet and the ease of accessibility users have been given.
-An Internet-based storefront cannot and will not survive on products and prices alone - marketing efforts, branding, design and user outreach need to go hand-in-hand when trying to sell someone on choosing your site over all of the options available on the web.
+The eCommerce world has become a very wide, inundated, and competitive world with the prevalence of the internet and the ease of accessibility users have been given.
+An Internet-based storefront cannot and will not survive on products and prices alone – marketing efforts, branding, design and user outreach need to go hand-in-hand when trying to sell someone on choosing your site over all of the options available on the web.
 Customers want to know that they are not only getting a good price, but that they are doing business with a legitimate, professional, and trustworthy site.

-There are a lot of ways to optimize your site to fit the needs of your customers - some are large-scale changes and others not so large.
+There are a lot of ways to optimize your site to fit the needs of your customers – some are large-scale changes and others not so large.
 However, one of the most important things to consider about selling products on a website, and also one of the easiest to improve, is how to display your products with images.
 Are the colors true to the product?
 Are all relevant views of the product provided?
 Are the images clear?
 Product photography plays a large role in making your customers feel confident in their purchase, as it is the only way they can visually experience the item.
 Some companies opt to hire professionals to capture images of the product or choose to purchase stock images, but not everyone has the budget to do so.
-So, if your ecommerce site focuses on selling products and you are taking a DIY approach to product photography, consider these 7 tips for making your product photos more impactful and captivating.
+So, if your eCommerce site focuses on selling products and you are taking a DIY approach to product photography, consider these 7 tips for making your product photos more impactful and captivating.

 Use the right equipment

 Taking good photos requires equipment made for taking good photos.
 While digital cameras have come a long way over the past few years, some features are more important than others.
 For instance, find cameras with optical zoom lenses and the ability to synchronize with a detached light source.
-An amateur or pro series DSLR would be the ideal solution with its ability to swap lenses, shoot in multiple camera modes, accommodate larger storage capacity and file sizes and synch with either a hot shoe flash or off-camera lighting setups.
+An amateur or pro series DSLR would be the ideal solution with its ability to swap lenses, shoot in multiple camera modes, accommodate larger storage capacity and file sizes and sync with either a hot shoe flash or off-camera lighting setups.
 You can buy most camera bodies with a basic kit lens that will suffice for getting started.
-You will also need a tripod to stabilize your shot as even the slightest hand shake can cause motion blur - especially when photographing at close ranges.
+You will also need a tripod to stabilize your shot as even the slightest hand shake can cause motion blur – especially when photographing at close ranges.
 Lastly, you will need a light source, whether it is a camera flash or a soft box.
 While getting all the right equipment is an expensive investment, it will be worth it when visitors are purchasing with confidence instead of turning away in skepticism.

 Use a rolling white background